feather-wallet/feather/README.md

 You can download Feather from **[featherwallet.org](https://featherwallet.org/download/)** or **[GitHub](https://github.com/feather-wallet/feather/releases)**.

-If you need help installing installing Feather, check the [installation documentation](https://docs.featherwallet.org/).
+If you need help installing Feather, check the [installation documentation](https://docs.featherwallet.org/).

 Releases are signed with our [release signing key](https://docs.featherwallet.org/guides/release-signing-key).
 The fingerprint is: